Click on any of the questions below to view the answer to that question

 Yes, Coop is obligatory.
 However, you might be eligible for an exemption from Coop if you have had previous relevant work experience.
 If this is the case, you should contact the Cooperative Education & Careers Division for details.

-Yes but it must be approved as being suitable and relevant to your academic programme by the Cooperative Education & Careers Division.
-If you want to organise your own Coop job, you should complete an Own Placement Form and return this, together with a written job offer, to your Placement Officer.
+Yes but it must be approved as being suitable and relevant to your Academic Programme by the Cooperative Education & Careers Division.
+If you want to organise your own Coop, you must confirm this by email to your Placement Officer.
+You will then receive the relevant paperwork to complete by email.
 Please note that the deadline for submissions is Week 1 of the Semester prior to your placement.

 Yes, you must accept the first job offer you receive.

-UL provides an alternative programme for you if you have not been placed.
+UL provides an Alternative Programme for you if you have not been placed.
 You will receive the same credits for satisfactory completion of this programme as you would for Coop.
-As part of the alternative programme, you will normally be required to take up to three extra academic modules.
-In certain cases it is possible to apply to have summer work experience recognised as equivalent to one module, thereby reducing the number of modules to two.
-Alternative programme meetings are held in advance of each academic semester.
+As part of the Alternative Programme, you will normally be required to take up to three extra academic modules.
+Alternative Programme meetings are held in advance of each academic semester.
 During these meetings placement updates are reviewed and the process is outlined whereby unplaced students identify, select, and register for prescribed modules.
 You will be notified regarding the Alternative Programme by your Cooperative Education Manager in advance of the commencement of the relevant Cooperative Education placement period.

 There is no set pay for Coop placements.
 A minimum salary is recommended to cover your living expenses but there is some variation in what is paid by individual employers.
 The market determines the rate of pay.